 These NAND cells are programmed (that is, data is saved to them) by sparking the gap between the insulating floating gate and its transistor.
 This sparking process, called hot carrier injection, causes physical damage to the transistor, and this is why flash storage can be written ("programmed") a certain number of times (its characteristic endurance, often expressed in units of drive writes per day, or DWPD).

 The effects of this damage are different in floating gate and charge trap; because floating gate stores its electrons on a conductive floating gate, any short circuit that forms as a result of damage will cause the entire cell to become useless.
 Conversely, charge trap cells are unable to fully drain in the presence of a small short circuit and are therefore more durable.
-However, charge trap cells are more expensive to manufacture than floating gate cells.
+Here's a handy comparison table of the two:

 Modern 2D NAND relies on roughly 80 electrons trapped on the floating gate to store its data--a 1 or 0 value.
 Leaky gates can cause data loss over years as these electrons tunnel out of the floating gate.